This website provides a central reference for, and explanation of, my writing.

-The Pages on the menu bar of this site reference key concerns, namely:
+The Pages on the menu bar above:

 “Expat for Brexit” began in early 2016 as a contribution to the Brexit Referendum debate.
 I took there a more historical and philosophical approach to Brexit.
 Despite being a British expat living in France, I saw no reason to fear Brexit.
 Indeed my view was that Brexit should be embraced in order to restore the English/British constitutional and legal tradition which I regard as superior to the Continental version derived from the French statist, dirigiste, deductive approach.
 The reality of Brexit has proved my confidence and view correct – so far.
 The UK has yet to eradicate the entire EU culture and the associated corpus of law from its constitutional and legal thinking, as well as from the culture which informs the administration of government.